 Social Media Can and Will Be Used Against You in a Court of Law

-In 2000, 18 year old Fotini Kourtesis was driving to work when she was rear-ended.
+In 2000, 18-year-old Fotini Kourtesis was driving to work when she was rear-ended.
 Ms. Kourtesis sued the other driver, claiming she suffered chronic pain and a loss of enjoyment in life.
 She said she could not dance or wrestle with her brother as she used to.

 Facebook, though, told a different story.
 The court viewed photos of Ms. Kourtesis being lifted into the air by her brother and dancing.
 She claimed that the pictures were carefully posed, but the judge saw them as evidence that she enjoyed life.
 “Even if posed, the photographs were taken in an active social setting.”

 Did the Facebook posts indicate that Ms. Kourtesis actually enjoyed life?
 Maybe not.
-We all know that people tend to emphasise (or exaggerate) the positive: they feel great; their relationships are awesome; their children are terrific; their last vacation was amazing.
-But did Ms. Kourtesis’s posts they sway the judge in her case?
+We all know that people tend to emphasize (or exaggerate) the positive: they feel great; their relationships are awesome; their children are terrific; their last vacation was amazing.
+But did Ms. Kourtesis’s posts sway the judge in her case?
 Certainly.

 When it comes to a personal injury claim, your social sharing can have significant ramifications.
 How can you protect yourself — and your case?

 1. Cease social media activity.
 If you can, suspend your social media activity in the aftermath of an injury and while you are pursuing a claim.
 Some cases have shown that judges and juries can be influenced by friends posting “Happy Birthday” messages on plaintiffs’ timelines and by plaintiffs using a few smiley face emojis.

 If you are claiming an injury has led to the loss of enjoyment of life, depression, or isolation, some parties may see these innocuous — unrelated — posts as “evidence.”

 If you want to/must keep using social media: